nerd-bear/Memo/website/codebase.md

                 <p class="mb-6">We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.</p>

                 <h3 class="text-2xl font-bold mb-4 text-blue-600">6.
 Compliance with Discord's Policies</h3>
-                <p class="mb-6">CRAC Bot complies with Discord's Developer Terms of Service and Developer Policy.
+                <p class="mb-6">Memo Bot complies with Discord's Developer Terms of Service and Developer Policy.
 We do not collect or use any data beyond what is necessary for the bot's functionality and what is allowed by Discord's policies.</p>

                 <h3 class="text-2xl font-bold mb-4 text-blue-600">7.
 Children's Privacy</h3>
-                <p class="mb-6">CRAC Bot is not intended for use by children under the age of 13.
+                <p class="mb-6">Memo Bot is not intended for use by children under the age of 13.
 We do not knowingly collect personal information from children under 13.
 If you are a parent or guardian and you are aware that your child has provided us with personal information,
                     please contact us.</p>

                 <h3 class="text-2xl font-bold mb-4 text-blue-600">8.
 Contact Us</h3>
-                <p>If you have any questions about this Privacy Policy, please contact us at crac@nerd-bear.org.</p>
+                <p>If you have any questions about this Privacy Policy, please contact us at Memo@nerd-bear.org.</p>
             </div>
         </main>

         <footer class="bg-gray-100 mt-24 py-8">
             <div class="container mx-auto text-center text-gray-600">
-                <p>&copy; 2024 CRAC Bot.
+                <p>&copy; 2024 Memo Bot.
 All rights reserved.</p>
                 <div class="mt-4">
-                    <a href="https://crac.nerd-bear.org/privacy-policy" class="text-blue-600 hover:text-blue-800 mx-2">Privacy Policy</a>
+                    <a href="https://Memo.nerd-bear.org/privacy-policy" class="text-blue-600 hover:text-blue-800 mx-2">Privacy Policy</a>
-                    <a href="https://crac.nerd-bear.org/terms-of-use" class="text-blue-600 hover:text-blue-800 mx-2">Terms of Use</a>
+                    <a href="https://Memo.nerd-bear.org/terms-of-use" class="text-blue-600 hover:text-blue-800 mx-2">Terms of Use</a>
-                    <a href="https://crac.nerd-bear.org/support" class="text-blue-600 hover:text-blue-800 mx-2">Support</a>
+                    <a href="https://Memo.nerd-bear.org/support" class="text-blue-600 hover:text-blue-800 mx-2">Support</a>
                 </div>
             </div>
         </footer>